samanhoseinpour/samanhoseinpour/README.md

 # Hey There! 👋
 **I'm Saman (he/they)** - I'm a Fullstack Developer based in Tehran.
-I'm interested in Software, Development and building Real World Applications.
+I'm interested in Software, Development and building Real World Web Applications.
 You can check my LinkedIn at https://www.linkedin.com/in/saman-hoseinpour-202280221/ .